-The Loan Estimate is a document the mortgage company provides you within three days of completing your Loan Application.
-The Loan Estimate has the interest rate you were quoted, the costs and fees associated with the transaction if your loan has a pre-payment penalty, your APR, and your monthly mortgage payment.
+It includes the interest rate you were quoted, the costs and fees associated with the transaction if your loan has a pre-payment penalty, your APR, and your monthly mortgage payment.

-- Page One of the Loan Estimate
+Origins of the Loan Estimate

 If you purchased a home or refinanced a mortgage before October 2015, you’ll remember a document called the Good Faith Estimate (GFE) and another one called the Truth-In-Lending disclosure (TIL).